Do you want to prepare for disasters and ensure that you have enough food on hand to survive?

 4. And Be Cautious When Storing Them in Your Garage

-However, a lot of people have no other choice but to store their food in the garage because of space constraints.
+However, many people have no choice but to store their food in the garage because of space constraints.

 Like with the basement, don’t keep the canned foods on the floor.
-However, there are more issues with canned survival food in the garage then this.
+However, there are more issues with canned survival food in the garage than this.